kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 - Object
 - Datagram

-While the names are similar, the object model properties are static unlike MoqTransport.
-There are no "it depends" based on flags or the application.
+The terminology is borrowed from MoqTransport but critically, the properties are fixed and do not change based on flags or the application.

-### Broadcast
+## Broadcast
 A collection of tracks from a single producer.

 Each broadcast is identified by a unique name within the session.
 A publisher may optionally ANNOUNCE a broadcast or the subscriber can determine the name out-of-band.

+The MoqTransport draft refers to this as "track namespace".
+I couldn't help but bikeshed.

-### Track
+## Track
 A series of groups within a broadcast,

 Each subscription is scoped to a single track.